Read on for solutions that actually work

 - Invest in a pair of oversized sunglasses to completely cover the eye for further protection.

-- If pigmentation is superficial, use topical under-eye creams like Garnier Skin Natural White Complete Eye Roll On and Olay Regenerist Advanced Anti-Ageing Micro Sculpting Serum that contain hydroquinone, amino peptides, licorice and citric acid.
+- If pigmentation is superficial, use topical under-eye creams like The Moms Co.
+Natural Vita Rich Under Eye Cream With Coffee Oil Vitamin E & B3 and Olay Regenerist Advanced Anti-Ageing Micro Sculpting Serum that contain hydroquinone, amino peptides, licorice and citric acid.
 Dr Desai says deeper discoloration may require Fraxel lasers to minimize darkness.
 Usually three to five sessions are recommended.
 "While lasers do lighten the pigmentation, sunscreens should be applied regularly and skin lightening treatments should be concurrently used," he adds.

 Circles that lighten when you press on them are caused by blood vessels showing through thin skin.